Our new AV-Playback V2 far exceeds its comparably priced competition in capability, flexibility and in performance.

 LTC Timecode Generator: The hub is also capable of generating its own LTC timecode signal that can easily be assigned to output on any available audio port.
 This makes it very easy to distribute it to other devices that need to sync with program media.
 Once enabled a constant stream is outputted but the actual time data being carried in the stream is determined by which workstation is assigned as the primary and the

-External Control: The hub can also be used to receive external command for our MCS5 control surface as well as strings from third party devices.
-Now you have a single access point were these external commands can be then distributed globally throughout the network.current position data of any clip that is being played out to program on that workstation.
+External Control: The hub can also be used to receive external commands from our MCS5 control surface as well as strings from third-party devices.
+Now you have a single access point were these external commands can be then distributed globally throughout the network as well as current position data of any clip that is being played out to program on that workstation.

 - AVP Timecode Display: This convenient executable can be easily copied onto any computer, without the need for any invasive installation or license.
 The application, when active on a computer that is currently connected to the same AV-Playback network, will display position data from any enabled AVP node.
 This position data reflects the current running time of whatever is playing out to program.
 The individual viewer can select from any AVP workstation currently broadcasting as well as having a choice of seeing either elapsed running time or its countdown equivalent.
 You are also able to set it to calculate the time shown based on the clips total native duration or the trimmed duration between punch in or out points.